 Information for providers of services to Veterans' Affairs and our clients.Treatment cards and lettersTo help you identify our clients, we issue treatment cards and letters.Invoicing usHow to invoice us to ensure we pay you quickly and correctly.Treating our clientsInformation for healthcare professionals providing treatment to our clients.Councils and local authoritiesGuidance for councils and local authorities relating to services cemeteries and memorialsFormsForms for our clients, family and whānau, and our providers.

-We'll be closed on Wednesday 25 April to commemorate Anzac Day.
+We'll be closed on Monday 27 April to observe the Anzac Day public holiday.

 Anzac Day events